jamesidowu/WeatherMessaging/README.md

 # WeatherMessaging
 Weather notification service.
 Using APIs to send Weather information to mobile phone.
-Using the Object Oriented Programming style.
+A maven-built project using the Object Oriented Programming style.

 This was a lightweight project for myself using Application Programming Interfaces.